 Radiation therapy is one of the most common treatments for cancer and is prescribed in more than half of all cancer cases.
-Many people become free of cancer after receiving radiation treatment alone or in combination with surgery, chemotherapy and/or immunotherapy (biologic therapy).
 The Radiation Therapist works with a team of oncology professionals to effectively design and administer a therapeutic dose of radiation to a targeted area.
 They use advanced computer systems to operate sophisticated radiation therapy equipment.
-Additionally, the Radiation Therapists assists in managing the patient's well-being by providing care and support for patients throughout their course of radiotherapy treatment.
+Additionally, the Radiation Therapist assists in managing the patient's well-being by providing care and support for patients throughout their course of radiotherapy treatment.

-The Bergen Community College Radiation Therapy Program is a one year advanced certificate program.
-Didactic courses are incorporated with formalized lectures and laboratory training followed by actual clinical experience.
-Upon entry into the program, the candidate must be a registered or registry eligible Diagnostic Radiographer and must have completed an Associate's degree or higher.
+The Radiation Therapy Program is a one year advanced certificate program.
+Didactic courses are incorporated with formalized lectures and laboratory training followed by clinical experience.